White Rock BC Best Dog Walking Routes

-White Rock’s best dog walking routes combine beautiful waterfront views with options that work all year for your dog’s needs.
+White Rock’s dog walking routes combine beautiful waterfront views with walks that cater to all breeds of dogs.

-For adventurous dogs, we recommend the 21-mile Mud Bay Boundary Dyke Trail, though gentler routes like Chickadee Loop Extended suit older dogs perfectly.
+For adventurous dogs, we recommend the Mud Bay Boundary Dyke Trail; however, gentler routes, such as the Chickadee Loop Extended, are also suitable for older dogs.

 We’ll help you find which seasonal restrictions and trail difficulties match your dog’s energy levels.